De-Cossackization: History

+James Ryan argues that Lenin was aware that this policy had genocidal implications, as he was telegraphed by the Southern Front Revolutionary Military Council (RVS) who complained that the policy did not account for mass surrenders by Cossacks.
+Following this, indiscriminate killings were abandoned and the Southern RVS was ordered by Lenin not to antagonise the general Cossack population by "violating 'trivial' features of everyday Cossack life."
+However, uprisings against Bolshevik authority in the Don region that followed the killings were still heavily cracked down upon.
+In August, Lenin also instructed Dzerzhinsky to use "bribery and threats to exterminate the Cossacks to a man" if they attempted to destroy the oil in the city of Guryev.

 The Pyatigorsk Cheka organized a "day of Red Terror" to execute 300 people in one day.
 They ordered local Communist Party organizations to draw up execution lists.
 According to one of the chekists, "this rather unsatisfactory method led to a great deal of private settling of old scores. ...
 In Kislovodsk, for lack of a better idea, it was decided to kill people who were in the hospital."
 Many Cossack towns were burned to the ground, and all survivors deported on the orders by Sergo Ordzhonikidze who was head of the Revolutionary Committee of the Northern Caucasus.

-Commentary

-The deportations and exterminations are considered genocide by some scholars, although this view is disputed.
-According to Peter Holquist, it would be an exaggeration to claim that de-Cossackization constituted a "Cossack genocide".